It’s time you jump into one of the most exciting fandoms with the most passionate following: K-Dramas. Here’s our list of recommendations!

 With epic strong female characters, amazing costumes, heroic swordfights, and a dash of magic, Jumong might actually be the most epic historical show of all time.
 It’s a kind of transporting show that we rarely see on screen, as it takes you on a journey through the ancient history of another part of the world, the glory of which deserves to be appreciated.

-If you like this: The Kingdom of the Winds (a sequel to Jumong, starring the same lead actor, Il-guk Song)
+If you like this: The Kingdom of the Winds (a sequel to Jumong, starring the same lead actor, Il-guk Song), The Moon Embracing the Sun (a more romantic historical drama)

 What’s your favorite K-Drama?